-A landlord is defined in the RT A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. as a person by whom premises are let under a The agreement between a landlord and a tenant for the rental of a property. agreement or are to be let under a proposed agreement (s 3).
-If the tenant is a public tenant, their landlord is the Director of Housing.
+A ‘rental provider’ is defined in the Residential Tenancies Act 1997 (Vic) (‘RT Act’) (s 3) as a person by whom premises are let under a residential rental agreement or are to be let under a proposed agreement.
+If the renter is a public renter, their rental provider is the Director of Housing.

-Landlords who are considered ‘public authorities’ for the purposes of the Charter of Human Rights and Responsibilities Act 2006 (Vic) (‘Charter Act’) are legally bound to act compatibly with, and give proper Something of value, such as money, given by one person to another person as part of a contract. to, the human rights set out in the Charter Act.
-The Director of Housing is a public authority.
-Many community housing providers and transitional housing managers may also be considered public authorities and be subject to the Charter (see ‘Charter of Human Rights and Responsibilities Act’, below).
+Rental providers who are considered to be ‘public authorities’ for the purposes of the Charter of Human Rights and Responsibilities Act 2006 (Vic) (‘Human Rights Charter’) are legally bound to act compatibly with, and give proper consideration to, the human rights set out in the Human Rights Charter.